-Read MoreThe National CACFP Association (NCA) is pleased to announce the continuation of its annual scholarship program for the 2025 National Child Nutrition Conference (NCNC) in Dallas, Texas.
+Read MoreThe National CACFP Association (NCA) is proud to continue its annual scholarship program for the 2026 National Child Nutrition Conference (NCNC), taking place April 13–17, 2026, in Las Vegas, Nevada.

 Read MoreThe Child and Adult Care Food Program has new creditable foods listed on the USDA Food Buying Guide!
 If you are new to the FBG, this interactive tool allows for easy display, search, and navigation of food yield information.
 In addition, users can compare yield information, create a favorite foods list, and access tools, such as the Recipe Analysis Workbook (RAW) and the Product Formulation Statement Workbook.